Assistant Acquisitions Editor

-- Is responsible for preparation of editorial correspondence, contracts, and other documents regarding yearly publishing activity.
+- Prepares editorial correspondence, contracts, and other documents regarding yearly publishing activity.

 - Maintains departmental database and prepares reports for editorial management.

-- Communicates with potential authors and guides authors through the proposal submission process.
+- Communicates with potential authors and guides authors through the proposal and submission process.

 - Evaluates proposals and book manuscripts, including engaging with scholars and readers for input, and presents projects to advisory boards or committees for consideration and selection.